vvvv666/greenfield-docs/src/docs/concept/simple-storage-svc-model .md

 ---
-title: Storage Metadata Models
+title: Simple Storage Service Model
 order: 5
 ---

-# Storage Metadata Models
+# Simple Storage Service Model

-The Greenfield is designed to be as compatible as possible with popular Web2 and Web3 standards.
-It provides developers with similar API primitives and models as the most popular Web2 cloud storage: AWS s3.
+Greenfield provides developers with similar API primitives and models as the most popular Web2 cloud storage: AWS s3.

 ## Abstract
 Below are the basic data models for Greenfield storage:

-- bucket
+- Bucket
-- object
+- Object
-- group
+- Group
-- permission
+- Permission

 These metadata are stored as blockchain state into the persistent storage of the Greenfield blockchain.

-## Concepts
+## Models

 ### Bucket

-Bucket is the unit to group storage "objects".
-BucketName has to be globally unique.
+A bucket is a logical container for storing objects in Greenfield.
+Each bucket has a unique name that is assigned by the user when the bucket is created.
+Bucket names must be globally unique within the Greenfield namespace, which means that no two buckets can have the same name.
+The name must also comply with DNS naming conventions, which requires that it be a series of one or more labels separated by periods.

+Once a bucket has been created, objects can be uploaded to it using various methods such as the gnfd cmd or SDKs.
+Objects within a bucket can be organized and managed like folders (also called "prefixes").
+Additionally, each object can be given a unique key (a string value) that identifies it within the bucket.

 Every user account can create several buckets.
 The account will become the "owner" of the bucket.

 Each bucket should be associated with its own Primary SP, and the payment accounts for Read and Store.
 The owner's address will be the default payment account.